axelayala1988/ace/Readme.md

       paastoken:  "dt0c01...."
     ...
     ```
-4. (Optional) Customize ACE-Box installation by editing `ace-box.conf.yml`.
-Please see configuration options below or `refs` for possible values.
-5. Run `vagrant up`
+4. Run `vagrant up`
-6. Grab a coffee, this process will take some time...
+5. Grab a coffee, this process will take some time...

 **Note:** The first time you might need to enter your passord at least once.